FAQs

 Are the foods and water in the guest house and camp hygienically standard?

 Yes, the food supply is hygienic.
-What you get in the lodges and the water may not be safe if you drink direct the normal water from the tap, spring, and the rivers, so you need to use water purifying tablets and buy boiled water or mineral water.
+However, what you get in the lodges and the water may be unsafe if you drink regular water directly from the tap, spring, or rivers, so you must use water purifying tablets and buy boiled or mineral water.

 Are the field staff fully equipped?
 What about their insurance?